remix-run/remix/docs/tutorials/jokes.md

       // if there is a user, create their session and redirect to /jokes return badRequest({
         fields,
-        formError: "Not implemented"
+        formError: "Not implemented",
       });
     }
     case "register": {
       const userExists = await db.user.findFirst({
-        where: { username }
+        where: { username },
       });
       if (userExists) {
         return badRequest({
           fields,
-          formError: `User with username ${username} already exists` });
+          formError: `User with username ${username} already exists`, });
       }
       // create the user
       // create their session and redirect to /jokes return badRequest({
         fields,
-        formError: "Not implemented"
+        formError: "Not implemented",
       });
     }
     default: {
       return badRequest({
         fields,
-        formError: `Login type invalid`
+        formError: `Login type invalid`,
       });
     }
   }